lmProgramming/Uni-Self-Learning-Cars/README.md

 ## Issues

-A know issue is that Pygame will sometimes not create a window, for example, if you go back to main menu after creating a new map, and then do a test drive, and then try to create another map, the window might not be created.
+I know that Pygame will sometimes not create a window, for example, if you go back to main menu after creating a new map, and then do a test drive, and then try to create another map, the window might not be created.
+Probably a bug on my part.